 Each raised bed garden costs $300 USD, which includes the materials to build the garden plus the start-up seeds and a water collection barrel.

 The Haitian population living in the mountains grow all their own food.
 55% of the children living in our villages suffer from malnourishment and diseases related to it.

 For 18 months previous to Hurricane Matthew, which swept through Haiti in October 2016, Haiti suffered from a drought.
 Food was extremely scarce, and many people survived on roots.
 When Hurricane Matthew struck, all of the major crops grown in the family gardens were destroyed.
 The only gardens that survived the hurricane were the raised gardens.
 For some families that was their only food source.

 A survey was conducted in August 2017 with the women who received the raised gardens to see just how much they benefitted the women and their families.
 Thirty women had three harvests and seven had two harvests of the vegetables they grew: carrots, beets, cabbage, spinach, tomatoes, cucumbers, beans, lettuce, and squash.
 A few experimented with broccoli and cauliflower.
 They used all of the produce to feed their families, and a few would occasionally sell vegetables to the HPI teams because they wanted us to taste what they grew.

 Women have also learned how to compost which is absolutely necessary to enrich their soil for each new planting.
 HPI received a grant to build a community compost bin which will be accessible to all the women in the village of Brely for their gardens.
-The plan is to build one large compost bin in each village for the women to access.
+The plan is to build one large compost bin in each village.